imgix/imgix.js/README.md

     $ grunt builddocs

-This writes the docs to `docs/api.md` to easy viewing on GitHub.
+This writes the docs to `docs/api.md` for easy viewing on GitHub.